National Bohemian Bank Can (circa 1969)

 Others

 There are numerous other items breweries gave away.
-Prohibition they gave away match vaults (small metal containers that kept wooden matches dry in your pocket) and watch fobs.
+Before Prohibition breweries gave away match vaults (small metal containers that kept wooden matches dry in your pocket) and watch fobs.
 They also gave away small pocket mirrors, match books, combs, booklets, recipe books, etc, as well as bottle and can openers.
 Collectors call these items "Breweriana" and they allow collectors to expand their collection beyond cans and bottles.

 Sources Used

-"How breweries Have Applied Plant Tours in Promoting the Sales of Their Beer" American Brewer.
+"How Breweries Have Applied Plant Tours in Promoting the Sales of Their Beer" American Brewer.
 (March 1947)